typst-community/tytanic/docs/book/src/reference/tests/regression-tests.md

 Ephemeral and persistent tests are curently compared using a simple deviation threshold which determines if two images should be considered the same or different.
 If the images have differnet dimensions consider them different.
 Given two images of equal dimensions, pair up each pixel and compare them, if any of the 3 channels (red, green, blue) differ by at least `min-delta` count it as a deviation.
-If there are more than `max-deviation` of such deviating pixels, consider the images different.
+If there are more than `max-deviations` of such deviating pixels, consider the images different.

-These values can be tweaked on the command line using the `--max-deviation` and `--min-delta` options respectively:
+These values can be tweaked on the command line using the `--max-deviations` and `--min-delta` options respectively:
-- `--max-deviation` takes a non-negative integer, i.e. any value from `0` onwards.
+- `--max-deviations` takes a non-negative integer, i.e. any value from `0` onwards.
 - `--min-delta` takes a byte, i.e. any value from `0` to `255`.

 Both values default to `0` such that any difference will trigger a failure by default.